WebAhead7/tutorialfront/README.md

 1. Run `npm install`
 1. Run `npm start`

-### create .env file and add DATABASE_URL and JWT_SECRET
-Run databse, and do in wsl "\include database/init.sql" to start running the table in PSQL

 Check out the project instructions from WebAhead: [Projet instructions](https://github.com/WebAhead/master-reference/blob/master/coursebook/week-10/project.md)

 ## Built With